FlorinOnGitHub/cooking_agent/README.md

 Unlike standard chatbots that hallucinate recipes, this agent performs real-time web scraping to find authentic recipes and cooking techniques.
 It uses a Function Calling architecture to research methods before synthesizing a final "Master Recipe."

-This is just the beginning of my personal project where I will learn how to build with AI Agents and experiment with LLMs.
+This is just the beginning of my personal project where I will learn how to build AI Agents and experiment with LLMs.
+Currently, the agent is limited in tool use, I will add more as I get more ideas.
 In the next iteration, I will experiment with different design paradigms for agent architecture, and create a better front-end for the application(currently text-based).

 ## Features

-Agentic Workflow: Uses a "Tool Use" loop to decide when to search and when to write.
+Agentic Workflow: Function Calling architecture

 Real-Time Web Scraping: Fetches live data using DuckDuckGo and Trafilatura (no stale data).